Cruise Big Blue - Lake Tahoe Boat Tours

 Can we bring alcohol?

 Yes!
 BYOB is welcome (beer, wine, champagne).
 We provide ice and cups.
-Please drink responsibly — we reserve the right to refuse service to intoxicated guests.

 Can we bring kids?